Sokomine/narrator/README.md

 ### Running from a shell, outside Minetest

-Use `lua run_from_shell.lua name_of_game` instead of `game.lua` if you want to run a game interactively on the command line.
+Use `lua run_from_shell.lua name_of_game` instead of the original `lua game.lua` if you want to run a game interactively on the command line.
 This is useful for testing your stories.

+# Original documentation

 ![logo](https://user-images.githubusercontent.com/4752473/85455900-141f8f80-b5a7-11ea-8cd7-b441d662b361.png)